-Jacob Wolff who lives and works in London, recently used one of our greenhouses for a sculpture at Cowley Manor in the Cotswolds.
+It was created by British artist Jacob Wolff who now lives and works in Berlin.
+He recently used one of our greenhouses for an award winning sculpture at Cowley Manor in the Cotswolds.

-Jacob used a 8ft wide by 14ft deep Halls Magnum Greenhouse as the basis for his inspiration.
-It is now alongside 6 other pieces which are on display now through to the end of September 2014.
+Entitled 'rhizome' Jacob used a 8ft wide by 14ft deep Halls Magnum Greenhouse as the basis for his inspiration.